meharbhamrah/CSKeywords/README.md

 - Embedded Systems: Computer systems integrated into devices or machines for dedicated functions, such as IoT devices and industrial controllers.
 - Firmware: Firmware is like the DNA of a device.
 It's software permanently programmed into hardware, like the instructions for your TV remote.

 ## Kernel and Operating Systems:
 - Kernel: The core component of an operating system that manages hardware resources and enables communication between software applications and hardware.
+- A monolithic kernel is an operating system architecture where the entire operating system is working in kernel space.
 - Operating Systems: Software that manages computer hardware, provides user interfaces, and supports running applications and processes.
+- A microkernel is an operating system architecture where core services like process management and communication are kept minimal, with other functions implemented as separate modules or user-level processes.
+This design promotes modularity and reduces the risk of system failures affecting the entire OS.

 ## Linux:
 - Debian and RHEL Linux Families: Two popular Linux distributions, with Debian known for its open-source approach and RHEL (Red Hat Enterprise Linux) for its enterprise support.